 If you’re a duvet lover, you know how easy they make making the bed.
-Unlike comforters, these bed coverings are typically used without a top sheet or additional blankets.
+Unlike traditional comforters, these bed coverings are typically used without a top sheet or additional blankets.
 Therefore, a duvet cover is a must for keeping your bedding clean and fresh.
 Duvets are lightweight, and they help keep you at just the right temperature for deep, restful sleep, no matter the temperature.
 For many people, duvets are a must for achieving chic, yet livable modern home decor.
 In fact, duvet covers are so great, you probably want more than one.

 Benefits of having multiple duvet covers

-If you’re going to use a duvet cover, and you should to protect your down bedding, it’s wise to have several.
+If you’re going to use a duvet cover, and you should to protect your hotel bedding, it’s wise to have several.
 This allows you great flexibility in changing colors and patterns according to the season or your mood.
 Multiple duvet covers also make it easier to do laundry and keep your home healthy.
 Their style, convenience and sense of luxury are unmatched by other types of bedding.
 Pre-made covers for your duvet are available in a variety of styles, colors and fabrics.
 But if you’re on the slightly crafty side, making your own duvet covers can be a simple, fun project that lets you experience multiple looks.
 Here is how you can make your own duvet:

 1. Keep it simple with sheets

 Martha Stewart recommends making duvet covers out of sheets for a stylish look that’s easy to stitch together at home.
 You’ll need two flat sheets along with a sewing machine (or needle and thread), scissors, Velcro tape and pins.

 Instead of sheets, you also can use bargain fabric that can be purchased for $2-$6/yard.
 You should need about 12 yards of fabric, depending on its width, for a king-size duvet.

 3. Measure and cut your fabric correctly